rockstor/rockstor-doc/syncthing_howto.rst

    :scale: 80%
    :align: center

-N.B. to create these Storage areas please see our :ref:`createshare`.
+N.B. to create these storage areas please see our :ref:`createshare`.

 .. _syncthing_ports: